A 100 year History of Organic and Natural Farming in India

 • The National Accreditation Policy and Programme (NAPP) was created to guarantee the implementation of NPOP.
 All organisations that certify organic products must comply with the regulations and hold accreditation from an accreditation agency.
 Even international certification agencies that operated in India prior to these regulations will be required to obtain accreditation under the new system.

 The regulations establish the institutional framework for carrying out the national organic production programme.
-The NPOP is managed, monitored, and implemented for the benefit of farmers, processors, traders, and customers. envisions a three-tiered organisation led by the Union Government and the Department of Commerce.
+The NPOP is managed, monitored, and implemented for the benefit of farmers, processors, traders, and customers.
+It envisions a three-tiered organisation led by the Union Government and the Department of Commerce.

 • Accredited agencies include the Agricultural and Processed Food Products Export Development Authority (APEDA) and the Coffee Board.
 The Tea Board and the Spice Board.
 The regulations apply to the export, import, and domestic trade of organic products.
 However, the government regulations are only applicable to exports.
 So, an organic farm product can only be exported as “organic” if it has been certified by a certification body that is accredited for the purpose by the government.
 Depending on the importing country, the equivalence with the Indian “Organic” standard may be recognised or the product may have to undergo another certification (with cost and complexity) in the importing country to be recognised as “Organic” there as well.
 Organic crop production, organic animal production, wild forest, forest products, and organic processing operations are the product categories covered by accreditation.